AWS Backup features

 Multi-account and multi-Region ransomware recovery

-AWS Backup provides capabilities that help protect and recover critical data from ransomware events and account compromise.
-Ransomware refers to a business model and wide range of associated technologies that bad actors use to extort money from entities.
+AWS Backup provides capabilities that you help protect and recover critical data from a ransomware events and account compromise.
+Ransomware refers to a business model and a wide range of associated technologies that bad actors use to extort money from entities.
 These actors use a range of tactics to gain unauthorized access to their victims’ data and systems, including exploiting unpatched vulnerabilities and weak or stolen credentials.
 Access to data and systems is then restricted by these actors, and a ransom demand is made for the safe return of these digital assets.
 There are several methods such actors use to restrict or reduce legitimate access to resources including encryption and deletion, modified access controls, and network-based denial of service attacks.

 You can back up your AWS CloudFormation stack along with its resources like AWS IAM roles and Amazon VPC security groups.
 This means you can more easily recover your entire application stack, and manage compliance of your data protection policies across the entire application stack.